imodpasteur/ShareLoc.XYZ/docs/contribute.md

 You are welcome to submit your **models**, **datasest**, **applicaitons** and Jupyter **notebooks** to BioImage.IO.

+To add an resource item to BioImage.IO, you need to provide a set of basic information about the resouce, including name, description, authors etc. and we will generate a resource card to display in the website.

+Practically, you will need to provide a `[Resource Description File](./resource-description-file.md)` stored on a public website such as Github/Gist/Gitlab, and submit the link to BioImage.IO via [Pull Requests](https://github.com/bioimage-io/bioimage-io-models/pulls).

 ## How to contribute new models?

 BioImage.io is a static website, it reads a manifest file from this Github repo (`manifest.model.json`) and render the page in the browser.
 Therefore, contributing models to the repository is as easy as adding links of your models to the manifest file.